JeB74/WindowsCloudAcademyCH/readme.md

  ## The environment

- This is the W365 & AVD Windows Cloud Academy Architecture:
+ This is the Windows Cloud Academy Architecture:

  ![This image shows the Windows Cloud Academy Architecture](Images/WindowsCloud-accelerator-baseline-architecture.png)